YasinEl/mzRAPP/README.md

 algorithm make sure to set local\_rt\_range as well as local\_mz\_range to 0.
 You will have to check ‘Show advanced parameters’ to make those parameters visible.
 Also set report\_covex\_hulls to true. <br>
-unaligned file: \[Connect a TextExporter node with seperator set to ‘,’ directly to the FeatureFinderMetabo node\] -\> \[connect TextExporter to Output Folder\] <br> aligned file: \[Connect a TextExporter node with seperator set to ‘,’ directly to the FeatureLinkerUnlabeledQT node\] -\>
+unaligned file: \[Connect a TextExporter node with separator set to ‘,’ directly to the FeatureFinderMetabo node\] -\> \[connect TextExporter to Output Folder\] <br> aligned file: \[Connect a TextExporter node with separator set to ‘,’ directly to the FeatureLinkerUnlabeledQT node\] -\>
 \[connect TextExporter to Output Folder\] <br> <br> <u>Compound Discoverer:</u> <br> unaligned file: \[go to panel “Features”\] -\>
 \[click in any row\] -\> \[click “Show related Tables” on the bottom of